 *If you require more than 500 application groups, submit a support ticket via the Azure portal.

 - We recommend that you deploy no more than 5,000 VMs per Azure subscription per region.
 This recommendation applies to both personal and pooled host pools, based on Windows Enterprise single and multi-session.
 Most customers use Windows Enterprise multi-session, which allows multiple users to log in to each VM.
 You can increase the resources of individual session-host VMs to accommodate more user sessions.

 - For automated session-host scaling tools, the limits are around 2,500 VMs per Azure subscription per region, because VM status interaction consumes more resources.

-- To manage enterprise environments with more than 5,000 VMs per Azure subscription in the same region, you can create multiple Azure subscriptions in a hub-spoke architecture and connect them via virtual network peering, as in the preceding example architecture.
+- To manage enterprise environments with more than 5,000 VMs per Azure subscription in the same region, you can create multiple Azure subscriptions in a hub-spoke architecture and connect them via virtual network peering (using one subscription per spoke).
 You could also deploy VMs in a different region in the same subscription to increase the number of VMs.